-Childbirth Options Explored
+Childbirth Options, Explored

 Who Provides Care?

-When building your caregiving team, it's important to understand the role each health care professional will play and gauge the provider's style of care, including her or his willingness to discuss and follow through with your wishes as the patient.
+When building your caregiving team, it’s important to understand the role each health care professional will play and gauge the provider’s style of care, including her or his willingness to discuss and follow through with your wishes as a patient.

 - Attend about 12 percent of vaginal births and 8 percent of all births in the United States.